 What Users Think About Staking AVAX?

-On December 16, 2024, Avalanche launched its largest network upgrade, Avalanche 9000, which allows developers to create their own L1 blockchains for lower implementation costs.
+Its largest network upgrade, Avalanche9000 has dramatically reduced the cost of launching sovereign Avalanche L1 blockchains (by roughly 99.9%) and simplifies subnet/L1 deployment.
 If you want to know about the functioning of L1 chains, check out Stanford’s article on how blockchain works.

 Anyway, Avalanche’s transition to Core Stake will improve the staking process by introducing advanced staking features and tools that will help users manage their portfolios and staking operations more efficiently.
 Avalanche is also planning to introduce Elastic Subnet Staking to enable permissionless validation.